Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

-This article presents more direct proofs of Theorems~\ref{th:sqrt},~\ref{th:sqrt-ii},~\ref{th:eloge} without deducing preliminary infinite families of non-Shannon--type inequalities for entropy.
+This article presents more direct proofs of Theorems~\ref{th:sqrt},~\ref{th:sqrt-ii} (Section~\ref{s:sqrt}), and Theorem~\ref{th:eloge} (Section~\ref{s:eloge}) without deducing preliminary infinite families of non-Shannon--type inequalities for entropy.
 This approach offers, in our view, several noteworthy advantages.
 To begin with, it is conceptually more intuitive, as it is grounded in certain structural properties of probability distributions and in the intuition of \emph{materializable common information}, which we elaborate on below.
-This perspective enables us to reveal and prove properties that are stronger than a mere conditional form of the Ingleton inequality; see Theorem~\ref{th:subtler} below.
+This perspective enables us to reveal and prove properties that are stronger than a mere conditional form of the Ingleton inequality, as in Theorem~\ref{th:subtler}.
 In addition, the structural property we identify appears particularly amenable to computer-assisted proof systems.
 We believe that this may enable computer-assisted discoveries of new conditional information inequalities, in much the same spirit as non-Shannon--type inequalities and their applications have been established in~\cite{dougherty2011non} and especially in \cite{farras2018improving,gurpinar2019use}.

-We now outline the ``structural property'' of a distribution that is at the core of all our proofs.
-Somewhat informally, it states that if $I(A:X|Y)$ and $I(A:Y|X)$ are sufficiently small, then a part of the mutual information between $X$ and $Y$ can be ``materialized'' in a sense analogous to the notion of Gács--Körner common information \cite{gacs1973common}.
-This means that there exists a random variable $W$ that captures a portion of the mutual information between $X$ and $Y$: on the one hand, this $W$ has negligible conditional entropy given either $X$ or $Y$; on the other hand, $W$ retains a significant amount of information: conditioned on $W$, the mutual information between $(X,Y)$ and $A$ becomes very small.
-The lemma below is our main technical tool. \begin{lemmalpha}[name=,restate=lWkbounds] Suppose a tuple $(X,Y,A,B,\dots)$ is such that for some $\epsilon>0$
+We now outline the \emph{structural property} of a distribution that is at the core of all our proofs.
+Somewhat informally, it states that if $I(X:A|Y)$ and $I(Y:A|X)$ are sufficiently small, then a part of the mutual information between $X$ and $Y$ can be ``materialized'' in a sense analogous to the notion of Gács--K\"orner common information \cite{gacs1973common}.
+This means that there exists a random variable $W$ that captures a portion of the mutual information between $X$ and $Y$.
+On the one hand, this $W$ has negligible conditional entropy given either $X$ or $Y$; on the other hand, $W$ retains a significant amount of information---conditioned on $W$, the mutual information between $(X,Y)$ and $A$ becomes very small.
+This idea is formalized in Lemma~\ref{l:Wk-bounds} below, which is our main technical tool.

+Before Lemma~\ref{l:Wk-bounds} is formulated, we need to introduce two notions: \emph{symmetry} among random variables and \emph{tropical probability spaces}.
+We begin with the symmetry.
+Suppose that a tuple $(X,Y,A,B,Z)$ is such that the variables $A$ and $B$ take value in the same alphabet and such that the joint distribution $p$ of the tuple satisfies

+for all samples $x,y,z$ in the alphabets of $X,Y,Z$, respectively, and all $a,b$ in the (shared) alphabet of $A$ and $B$.
+In that case we say that the tuple is \emph{symmetric} with respect to transposing $A$ and $B$ or variables $A$ and $B$ are symmetric within the tuple.